eclipse/microprofile-service-mesh/samples/istio/README.md

 ### Push

-If you followed the image naming suggestion from the individual service READMEs, you will have at least 2 images to push named something like &lt;docker id&gt;/servicea-&lt;profile&gt; and &lt;docker id&gt;/serviceb-&lt;profile&gt;.
+If you followed the image naming suggestion from the individual service READMEs, you will have at least 2 images to push named something like &lt;docker id&gt;/servicea-&lt;profile&gt;:<tag> and &lt;docker id&gt;/serviceb-&lt;profile&gt;:<tag>.
 Assuming you're going to use docker hub as your repository, login there and push your images.

 ### Deploy

 You need to create deployment yaml for each service image you built, preprocess it using istioctl and then apply the resulting yaml with kubectl.
 If you followed the suggested naming convention for your service images, you can use the supplied script.
 Make sure you can access you cluster with kubectl and that Istio is installed.
 Use the following command to deploy your images:
 ```
-./make-deployments | istioctl kube-inject -f - | kubectl apply -f -
+awk -f make-deployments.awk | istioctl kube-inject -f - | kubectl apply -f -
 ```
 If you have named your images in some other way, create deployment yaml for each of your images using the supplied deployment-template.yaml as a guide.
 Then apply your resulting yaml as follows:
 ```